althiprem/iris-classification/README.md

-Here is the project for the IRIS Classification by using the machine learning algorithm.
+Here is the code for the IRIS Classification by using the machine learning algorithm. to detect the image of flowers petals and image of flowers.